happymishra/JavaScriptTutorials/Part2/Prototypes.md

 console.log(person2.name)// Output: Ashwin
 ```

-Now, let's define a property *name* on the person1 oject
+Now, let's define a property *name* on the person1 object

 ```javascript
 person1.name = "Anil"
 console.log(person1.name)//Output: Anil
 console.log(person2.name)//Output: Ashwin
 ```
->This happended because, when we define a property on the object itself, JavaScript engine takes the *name*
->property from the object itself and not from the objects prototype property i.e. person1 object's *name* property shadows the
->*name* property of the prototype object.
+>This happended because, when we define a property on the object itself, JavaScript engine takes the *name* property from the object itself and not from the objects prototype property i.e. person1 object's *name* property shadows the *name* property of the prototype object.

 >person2 does not have *name* property hence, it looks up to the prototype to get the name property.

 #### Problems with the prototype

 >Prototype object of the constructor function is shared among all the objects created using the constructor function.
->All properties on the prototype are shared among all the objects created using the constructor function, which is ideal for functions. >Properties that contain primitive values also tend to work well, as shown in the previous example, where it’s
->possible to hide the prototype property by assigning a property of the same name to the object as show in the above example.
->The real problem occurs when a prototype object contains a property of reference type.
+All properties on the prototype are shared among all the objects created using the constructor function, which is ideal for functions.
+Properties that contain primitive values also tend to work well, as shown in the previous example, where it’s possible to hide the prototype property by assigning a property of the same name to the object as shown in the above example.
+The real problem occurs when a prototype object contains a property of reference type.
 Consider the following example:

 > Modifying the primitive type properties works well as shown below